alxcube/di-container/README.md

   {
     service: "HttpClient",
     name: "backend"
-  }, // Named services can be resolved, using ServiceToken interface "BackendApiClient"
+  }, // Named services can be resolved, using NamedServiceKey interface "BackendApiClient"
 ] as const); // Don't forget "as const" to make type inference work
 ```

-#### Retrieving service names
+#### Retrieving Service Names

 Using the `getServiceNames()` method, you can obtain an array of all names under which a
 service with the given [service key](#service-key) has been registered.
 If the service